Imeguras/ACAC/README.md

 It works by aiming then throtling/braking.
 Both controls are operated with separate PID controllers

+#### Note:

+The launch file has a parameter file hardcoded this is a major issue with this package but i figured someone else should have some knowledge about it

 ## Setup ["native"]

 The package requires diagnostic-updater, geographic_info, ackermann_msg, and angles package